-- Collaborative approaches, as all children work on the same focus genre across the school. - A clear structure of writing, involving studying a good example, unpicking and exploring key features, drafting and editing and finally, celebrating (publishing). - Extending writing opportunities across the full curriculum.
+- Collaborative approaches, as all children work on the same focus genre across the school. - A clear structure of writing, involving studying a good example, unpicking and exploring key features, drafting and editing and finally, celebrating (publishing). - Explicit teaching of skills relating to punctuation, grammar and spelling.
+Opportunities to include these in the teaching units are also purposefully planned. - Extending writing opportunities across the full curriculum.